fingo/spata/readme.md

 ```
 This method requires a `text.FormattedStringParser[A, B]`,
 which is also described in [Text parsing](#text-parsing-and-rendering).
-(It uses an intermediary class `Field` to provide a nice syntax, this should be however transparent in most cases).
+(It uses an intermediary class `Field` to provide a nice syntax, but this should be transparent in most cases).

 Above methods are available also in unsafe, exception-throwing version, accessible through `Record.unsafe` object:
 ```scala